x-ian/care-bricks/README.md

 #### Node-red / design environment

 1. Install NodeRed (avoid registering as a daemon / service)
-1. clone GitHub repo workflow-poc-emr
+1. clone GitHub repo care-bricks
-1. Start NodeRed with ```node-red --userDir workflow-poc-emr/node-red-userdir node-red-userdir/example-flows.json```
+1. Start NodeRed with ```node-red --userDir care-bricks/node-red-userdir node-red-userdir/example-flows.json```
 1. Open http://localhost:1880
-1. Find (or add) one (and really only just one for all flows) node 'config runtime' and set flowpath to the absolute filename of the JSON flow file as used by the runtime environment (realpath of workflow-poc-emr/resources/node-red-flows.json).
+1. Find (or add) one (and really only just one for all flows) node 'config runtime' and set flowpath to the absolute filename of the JSON flow file as used by the runtime environment (realpath of care-bricks/resources/node-red-flows.json).
 This file will be updated with every NodeRed deploy and therefore update the runtime env with the most recent flow definition.

 #### Runtime environment

 1. Run ```workflow-poc/emr/docs/bootstrap-studio-export-script.sh bootstrap-studio-export``` (or manually invoke commands from there)
-1. Configure/run web server with rootdir on workflow-poc-emr/bootstrap-studio-export, e.g. with ```cd workflow-poc-emr/bootstrap-studio-export; python3 -m http.server```
+1. Configure/run web server with rootdir on care-bricks/bootstrap-studio-export, e.g. with ```cd care-bricks/bootstrap-studio-export; python3 -m http.server```

 ### Node-RED Custom Nodes